PejLab/aFCn/README.md

 ![unit-tests](https://github.com/PejLab/aFCn/actions/workflows/unit-tests.yml/badge.svg?branch=new_interface)

-# `afcn` A tool to fit, predict, and perform TWAS using phased genotype data
+# `afcn` A tool to fit and predict gene expression by a mechanistic model

 The `afcn` program applies a mechanistic model of gene expression regulation by *cis*-regulatory elements developed